 Long-haired people, watch out for your hair getting caught in your zipper too.
 OUCH.
 You’ll want to have your clothes on correctly before stepping outside, because it is no fun if you get out there in the cold and your fumbling with your hair, trying to tuck it under your hat, away from your face, away from your zipper, with the wind whipping everywhere, all with gloves on.

-Number Six: Invest in a face mask
+Number five: A face mask

 Or, you can use your scarf.
 If you’re wearing it correctly, you should be able to pull it up out of your coat and over your nose.
 But there will definitely be days where you need to cover all of your skin except your eyes, because it gets that cold.
 A face mask doubles as a neck warmer, so in theory you can ditch the bulky scarf.
 I found I always needed both.

-Number Seven: Gloves
+Number six : Gloves

 I found the standard polyester finger gloves okay for the tail end of the season, but when it’s below zero, my fingers hurt when I only wear those.
 The problem with gloves is that you also need dexterity while wearing them, to do things like unzip your coat, get your keys out, unlock your phone, use your wallet, etc etc. I found the mittens with the flip top finger cover the best.
 They keep your hands warm but you can free your fingers for a minute when you need to do something.